msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 ### Publish on Github Pages

-[Github Pages][github-pages] is a free of charge service where you can deploy your public website using a Github repository.
-It will use your `$username/$username.github.io` repo to publish website under `http://$username.github.io` address.
+[Github Pages][github-pages] is a free of charge service which allows you to host a website using a Github repository.
+It will use your `$username/$username.github.io` repo to publish at `http://$username.github.io` address.

 Jekyll is supported out-of-the box, so you just need to commit your blog's source files (without `_site` directory).
 To start your Github Page firstly [create repository] with name `$username.github.io`.